 188.8.131.52 Representation in Consultations

-If a government tries to select its own representatives from ethnic groups, as was the case with the Muslim Council of Britain, they might not be seen as having sufficient legitimacy; for example, a Policy Exchange survey, Unsettled Belonging, found that:
+An alternative method, which ensures that people’s particular interests are catered for, is to delegate their consultation rights to a representative of an interest group to which they have declared an allegiance.
+If a government tries to select its own representatives from ethnic groups, as was the case with the Muslim Council of Britain for example, they might not be seen as having sufficient legitimacy: a Policy Exchange survey, Unsettled Belonging, found that:

 “Groups like the Muslim Council of Britain enjoy the support of between 2 to 4% of Britain’s Muslims” (p.
 8)

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/6532.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/6532a.htm.